arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Storage Gateway.md

 -   Used to backup on-premise storage volumes as EBS snapshots in S3
 -   Uses **iSCSI protocol**
 -   Two kinds of volumes:
-    -   Cached volumes: low latency access to most recent data
+    -   **Cached volumes**: low latency access to most recent data
-    -   Stored volumes: entire dataset is on premise, scheduled backups to S3
+    -   **Stored volumes**: entire dataset is on premise, scheduled backups to S3
 - Diagram
 	- ![[attachments/Pasted image 20220509132530.png]]